TotallyInformation/web-components/docs/dev.md

 * Where _static_ properties or methods are referred to, `this.constructor` should be used rather than the class name.
 This avoids errors should the class ever be renamed or the code copied to a different class.
 Similarly, `this.localName` can be used to get the class name as text which should be used in debugging and error logging.

+* Components generally SHOULD NOT do processing directly in `attributeChangedCallback`.
+Better to create setters for any attribute names and do the processing called from the setter.
+This then also allows the attribute to be used as a property and still automatically get the benefit of the processing.

 ### HTML Standards limitations

 * Custom HTML tags MUST use pascal-case with at least 1 `-`.